 (16) Storage injection and withdrawal used for pipeline balancing

 (17) On-system supply

+[NOTE: Items 18-21 moved to section d. below since they are not part of the five-times-per-day forecast.]

 b.
-Forecast information will be provided for the current day and the next three days.
+Forecast information specified in C.1.a, above, will be provided for the current day and the next three days.
 This forecast is updated approximately five times per day.
-PG&E will establish specific times of the day when the updates will occur.
+PG&E will establish specific not-later-than times of the day when the updates will occur.
+If for some reason the data is not available by this time, PG&E will place a notice on its Pipe Ranger Web site indicating when the forecast data will be available.

 c.
 Historical data will be provided for the prior two weeks.

 d.
-Additionally, PG&E will provide on its Pipe Ranger website:
+Additionally, PG&E will provide on its Pipe Ranger Web site:

 (1) Maximum Pipeline Capacity by Path.